NathanW2/dmsnz-pyqgis-workshop/workshop/docs/addingui.md

         self.templateApplied.emit(name, fields)
 ```

-We now need to connect to this signal in the `PluginCore` class
+We now need to connect to this signal in the `FeatureTemplates` class

 ```
     def initGui(self):